Cholera Vaccine: What You Need to Know

 Most travelers do not need cholera vaccine.
 If you are an adult 18 through 64 years old traveling to an area where people are getting infected with cholera, your health care provider might recommend the vaccine for you.

-In clinical studies, cholera vaccine was very effective in preventing severe or life-threatening cholera.
-However, it is not 100% effective against cholera and does not protect from other foodborne or waterborne diseases.
+Cholera vaccine is not 100% effective against cholera and does not protect from other foodborne or waterborne diseases.
 Cholera vaccine is not a substitute for being careful about what you eat or drink.

 Always wash your hands thoroughly after using the bathroom and before preparing or handling food.
-Cholera vaccine can be shed in feces for at least 7 days.
+Cholera vaccine is a live, attenuated (weakened) vaccine which can be shed in stool for at least 7 days.

 Risks of a vaccine reaction